* Yen hits lowest in nearly 4 years vs dlr, 3-yr low on euro

 Separately, there were options-related dollar offers at levels below 100.00 yen, said the trader for a Japanese bank in Bangkok.
 While stop-loss dollar buying was likely to emerge if the greenback rises above 100.00 yen, dollar offers were also lurking above that threshold, he added.

 One possible technical resistance for the dollar lies at about 99.73 yen, which is the 50 percent retracement of the dollar's drop from a June 2007 high of 124.14 yen down to a record low of 75.311 yen set in October 2011.

 Underscoring the Japanese currency's weakness, commodity currencies touched multi-year highs against the yen on Tuesday, with the Australian dollar hitting its highest since July 2008 at about 103.80 yen and the New Zealand dollar rising to its highest since February 2008 at about 84.49 yen .

-The Australian dollar gained a quarter of a cent against the U.S. dollar after data showed China's annual consumer inflation eased to 2.1 percent in March from February's 3.2 percent, leaving Chinese policymakers room to keep monetary policy loose to support an economic recovery.
+Earlier, the Australian dollar edged higher after data showed China's annual consumer inflation eased to 2.1 percent in March from February's 3.2 percent, leaving Chinese policymakers room to keep monetary policy loose to support an economic recovery.

 After giving back some of its gains, the Australian dollar fetched $1.0431, up 0.2 percent on the day.